cpageler93/christoph.pageler.me/_posts/2018-08-22-use-spm-for-ios-projects.markdown

 The problem with Swift Package Manager is, that it is a Package Manager for **Swift** and not a platform package manager for **iOS**.
 So there is **no explicit support for depending on UIKit or AppKit**.

-Many voices are saying that it is not possible to use Swift Package Manager as a dependencie manager for iOS.
+Many voices are saying that it is not possible to use Swift Package Manager for iOS.
 Others offer solutions which are not working when it comes to uploading the app to the appstore.

 # Real app walkthrough